vsoch/elfcall/docs/getting_started/background.rst

 of course with some rules required no matter what, and here is what I did.

 1. Any time we find a library, we keep a cache or lookup of the path based on the soname.
 If the library doesn't have a soname, we use the path.
 This means that later in the search we won't search for the same thing again.
 It also means if you have the same soname for different libraries, you aren't going to see the second one.
-2. Firstly, if the path has a slash in it, we usually don't search and use the path verbatim.
-For my tool I'm checking for existence first, although I haven't read that is required.
-Basically, the dynamic linker sees the slash and uses the string directly as the path name.
-3. If the path doesn't have a slash, we then look in the library cache to see if we've already found the soname.
+2. We first look in the library cache to see if we've already found the soname.
 If yes, we return the associated path.
 I also return the source (from my source cache) and if we've seen it before (a boolean).
 E.g., returning at this point would be True, and in the higher level search we would not parse the same library again looking for symbols.
-4. If we haven't seen it, we then start looping through the search paths as determined in step 4.
+3. If we haven't seen it, we then start looping through the search paths as determined in step 4.
 For this step, I also keep a cache of files found in search directories, in the case that we've seen one before. if not, I parse the directory.
-5. Directory parsing is what you'd expect - we do an os.walk to assemble full paths, exclude broken links, resolve symbolic links, and filter to only include files.
+4. Directory parsing is what you'd expect - we do an os.walk to assemble full paths, exclude broken links, resolve symbolic links, and filter to only include files.
 One thing I'm not sure about is if we can have repeated libraries of the same basename.
 This might be a bug in my implementation, but I only include the first found basename, and remember the realpath and fullpath.
 Note that this might need rethinking and be an edge case of finding the same library (with the same name) in two places and truly wanting to use both.
-6. Once we have a listing of files, we "test" each one by loading into ELF.
+5. Once we have a listing of files, we "test" each one by loading into ELF.
 We skip anything that isn't elf.
-7. Finally, we do a match to the original binary.
-We need to check header values for each of ``EI_CLASS``, ``EI_DATA``, ``EI_ABIVERSION`` and ``e_machine``, ``e_type``, ``e_flags``, and ``e_version`` for equality.
+6. Finally, we do a match to the original binary.
+Along with needing to find an ELF magic number (the first 4 bytes, which is usually handled by the wrapper library like pyelftools), we need to check header values for each of ``EI_CLASS`` and ``EI_DATA`` (the next 2 bytes that need to match the binary exactly) and then ``EI_ABIVERSION`` and ``EI_OSABI``.
+For the last one, although it technically needs to be checked, it looks like `there are some deprecations and possible bugs <https://twitter.com/stabbbles/status/1486107888212975616>`_ so I'm not checking it for now.
+7. I'm not sure about these yet, but I am also checing ``e_machine``, ``e_type``, ``e_flags``, and ``e_version`` for equality.
 If they are different (and don't match) we skip.
-8. Finally, once we have a definitive library from the path that indeed is a matching ELF, we add its path (by soname) to the library cache.
+7. Finally, once we have a definitive library from the path that indeed is a matching ELF, we add its path (by soname) to the library cache.
 We return the same ELF, path, and False to say that "we haven't seen this one before."

+We likely need to look more into how versions are checked because:

+        At run time, the dynamic linker
+        determines the ABI version of the running kernel and will reject loading shared objects that specify minimum ABI versions that exceed that ABI version.

+If we add this, we might also want to add a variable that "assumes a different kernel"

+        LD_ASSUME_KERNEL can be used to cause the dynamic linker to assume that it is running on a system with a different kernel ABI version.
+For example, the following command line causes the dynamic linker to assume it is running on Linux 2.2.5 when loading the shared objects required by

 6. Parse Symbols
 ^^^^^^^^^^^^^^^^